GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## Note

-Note that some OSes (Darwin, FreeBSD ...) include `libuuid` functionality in libc, check the following slides for more detailed instructions.
+Note that some OSes (Darwin, FreeBSD ...) include `libuuid` functionality in `libc`, check the following slides for more detailed instructions.

 You don't necessarily need the latest version of all components, but it is a good idea if you can.
 GnuTLS is a security component, and as such, it is very important that it is current.